Why do I need a Will?

 Is my Will valid?

 The effectiveness of a Will depends on the quality of its preparation.
-A Will is a legal document which needs legal advice to go with it.
+A Will is a legal document which needs legal advice and experience to go with it.
 It must be clear and concise and conform to numerous legal drafting rules.

-A will generally needs three things to be valid:
+In Australia, a will generally needs three things to be valid:

 - It must be in writing (whether handwritten, typed or printed);